dart-lang/site-www/src/_guides/language/language-tour_migrated.md

 and you can't construct a cascade on `void`.

 {{site.alert.note}}
-  Strictly speaking, the "double dot" notation for cascades is not an operator.
+  Strictly speaking, the "double dot" notation for cascades isn't an operator.
   It's just part of the Dart syntax.
 {{site.alert.end}}